 - Can I get a copy of the lecture slides?

 No, I don't distribute those.
 But you can download a pdf copy of the Lecture Outlines, which are similar to the slides.
 The outlines omit the pictures and some of the lecture details, but they leave you a place to add your own notes.
 To download the lecture outlines, go to Classes > Lecture Outlines.

 - Do I have to buy a clicker?

 Yes.
 You are required to buy a Turning Technologies student-response device, often called a clicker.
 I recommend that you buy it at the BU Bookstore.
-The clicker comes with a 1-semester, 1-year or 5-year subscription–be careful not to lose the certificate.
-Go to Course Information > How to Buy a Student Response Device for more information.
-Be prepared for many steps :-( .
+The clicker comes with a 1-year or 5-year subscription--be careful not to lose the Subscription Voucher or the BU Bookstore receipt.
+Go to Course Information > How to Buy a Clicker for more information.
 I no longer allow students to use smartphone apps, because they often fail to connect to the internet during the lectures.

 - Where are the problem-set assignments?